Cloud DDoS Detection and Protection: How Cloud-Scale Analytics Defends Modern Networks

 What should service providers look for in a cloud DDoS detection platform?

 Service providers need multi-tenant support (monitoring many customers from one platform), per-customer baselining and alerting, automated mitigation orchestration across RTBH/FlowSpec and third-party scrubbing, and the ability to ingest telemetry from both their own backbone and their customers’ cloud environments.
+Per-interface and per-prefix aggregation matters especially here, since a carpet bombing campaign against one downstream customer may saturate that customer’s interface without registering against any single destination.
 Platforms that also support peering analytics, traffic engineering, and cost optimization — alongside DDoS detection — reduce the total number of tools required.

 How does Kentik handle cloud DDoS detection?

 Kentik ingests cloud-native flow logs from AWS, Azure, and GCP alongside on-prem NetFlow, IPFIX, and sFlow into a single big-data backend.
-It enriches all telemetry with cloud metadata (account, VPC, region, instance, tags) and BGP routing context, builds dynamic per-customer and per-prefix baselines, and detects anomalies across the unified data set.
+It enriches all telemetry with cloud metadata (account, VPC, region, instance, tags) and BGP routing context, builds dynamic per-customer and per-prefix baselines, and detects anomalies across the unified data set using a mix of prebuilt and custom alert policies.
 When an attack is identified, Kentik orchestrates mitigation via RTBH, Adaptive FlowSpec, or API-driven diversion to scrubbing partners — all from one platform.

 Protect Cloud and Hybrid Networks from DDoS with Kentik